 At the top of the hills Anderson heard from two of his employees that they were familiar with this part of the trail, and that it would lead them all the way to the Nicola Valley and Kamloops.
 Anderson continued down the Fraser River, following Pahallak’s newly opened trail over Lake Mountain.
 They reached Fort Langley, and then the party returned upriver again, taking the Similkameen trail to the Nicola Valley.

-When they reached the top of the hill once more, the parties separated — the Fraser River Natives returning to their villages at Spuzzum and Kequeloose, and the Okanagan and Similkameen continuing to work on the road with Anderson’s men.
+When they reached the top of the hill once more, the parties separated — the Fraser River First Nations men returning to their villages at Spuzzum and Kequeloose, and the Okanagan and Similkameen continuing to work on the road with Anderson’s men.
 Anderson himself rode north to Kamloops and Fort Alexandria, and before he left his clerk, Montrose McGillivray, he wrote him a letter:

 “The chief part of our survey being now completed, I purpose entrusting to your care the further charge of the party… Upon the return of [Edouard] Montigny, you will proceed to Okinagan with the horses, accompanied by the men here-in-named, and thence to meet the Boats, when you will place yourself under the directions of the Gentleman in charge of the New Caledonia brigade.